Adia Barnes

 Adia Oshun Barnes (born February 3, 1977) is an American basketball coach and former player.
-She is currently the head coach of the University of Arizona Wildcats women's basketball.
+She is currently the head coach of the SMU Mustangs.
 She played at the collegiate level for the University of Arizona, and played seven seasons in the Women's National Basketball Association (WNBA) with the Houston Comets, Seattle Storm, Minnesota Lynx, and Sacramento Monarchs.
-She has played internationally with Dynamo Kiev in Ukraine.
+She has played internationally with Dynamo Kyiv in Ukraine.
 Barnes has also served as a TV color analyst for Seattle Storm game broadcasts.

 Early years

-Barnes grew up in San Diego, California and attended Mission Bay Senior High School in San Diego.
+Barnes grew up in San Diego, California, and attended Mission Bay Senior High School in San Diego.
 She is the daughter of NFL player Pete Barnes.
-He and Adia's mother divorced when she was three.
+He and Adia's mother Pat divorced when she was three.
 Over the course of her high school career, she amassed 1112 blocks, the most ever recorded by a female high school basketball player, 253 blocks ahead of second place Chris Enger.

 College

-At 5'11", Barnes wasn't as tall as most post position players at the highly regarded Division I schools.
+At 5 ft 11 in, Barnes was not as tall as most post position players at the highly regarded Division I schools.
 The University of Arizona head coach Joan Bonvicini initially didn't think she would be able to play at the post, even after watching film of her play.
 However, after seeing her in person, she immediately offered Barnes a scholarship, who enrolled in the school for the 1995 season.
 Her physical play earned her a comparison to Charles Barkley from a Sports Illustrated writer.
 In her freshman year she earned the Pac-10 freshman of the year award, the first player from Arizona to win such an award.